SuninKingdom/HydLoc/README.md

 * 1.The protein sequence should be given in Fasta format.

-* 2.If there exists amino acids beyond the 20 standard amino acids in the querysequences, HydLoc will randomly replaced them with standard amino acids.
+* 2.If there exists amino acids beyond the 20 standard amino acids in the query sequences, HydLoc will replace them with native amino acids picked up randomly.

 * 3.If the proline/lysine residues appear in the first or the last nine/fourteen in the query sequence, they will be regarded as non-hydroxylated sites by HydLoc.